Minfante377/flask_ecommerce/README.md

 - Send a telegram message or email every time a client creates an order.
 - Use PostgressSQL insted of SQLite.
 - Make the website not so ugly.
-- Add everything needed to deploy it to Heroku.
 - Add some basic UI tests using pytest and Selenium